Polapo-Invest/GEMTU-772/README.md

 # GEMTU-772
-GEMTU-772 is a generalized engine for machine-learning trading utilization
+GEMTU-772 is a generalized engine for machine-learning trading utilization.